-The following are important issues that incoming International Students will likely be confronted with before registering for classes at Tech: (Excerpts from the "International Student Handbook")
+The following are important issues that incoming International Students will likely be confronted with before registering for classes at Tech:

-1. Health insurance: All international students are required to have a major medical health and accident insurance policy that meets certain minimum requirements for their entire stay in the United States.
-If you are covered by a major medical policy that does not meet these requirements (contact OIE office for details), or if you do not have major medical insurance coverage, you will be required to purchase the special Georgia Tech Health and Accident Insurance Policy.
-Georgia Tech is currently in the process of developing a system whereby all students will automatically receive health coverage once they have been accepted, but it remains the responsibility of each individual to ensure sufficient personal coverage.
-If you are already covered by a major medical policy, you must bring a copy of your policy (and proof of your current coverage under that policy) with you when you come to Tech.
+- 1. Health insurance: All international students are required to have a major medical health and accident insurance policy that meets certain minimum requirements for their entire stay in the United States.
+See OIE office for details.
+If you are already covered by a major medical policy, you must bring a copy of your policy (and proof of your current coverage under that policy) with you when you come to Tech. - 2.
 Medical Entrance Form and Tuberculosis (TB) Screening: In your acceptance package, you should have a Medical Entrance Form and a Certificate of Immunization.
 Both of these must be completed and submitted to the Student Health Center before the deadline date indicated on the Medical Entrance Form.
 The Certificate Of Immunization must be reviewed and signed by a medical provider showing proof of your immunity to measles, mumps, and rubella.
 All matriculating international students must also provide documentation of TB screening prior to registration.
 Failure to comply with the above could lead to delay of registration.
 Contact the OIE office for a list of health departments and family physicians who can provide these services for you.

-- 2. Social Security Number (SSN): Anyone who earns wages in the U.S. must have a SSN; this number identifies each person and the money that belongs to him or her.
-Non-U.S. citizens can also obtain a SSN as long as they have a job or a job offer (e.g., an assistantship).
+- 2. Social Security Number (SSN): Anyone who earns wages in the U.S. must have a SSN; this number identifies each person.
+Non-U.S. citizens must also obtain a SSN as long as they have a job or a job offer (e.g., an assistantship).
 The closest Social Security Administration Office is located at 55 Marietta St (corner of Marietta & Forsyth Streets).
 The telephone number of the Social Security Office is 404-331-4155.
 You will be required to have the following documents when you apply for your SSN: your I-94 form, your passport, your I-20 or IAP-66, and your job offer letter from Georgia Tech.
 The SSN will be mailed to you in approximately 2 to 6 weeks, so you'll want to start the process early.
 International students should obtain the latest updates from the OIE office.
 Applications for the SSN are available at the International Student Orientation. - 3.
-Employment and Scholarships: Do not plan to seek employment in the U.S. other than graduate research or teaching assistantships; it is illegal for either a F-1 or a J-1 non-immigrant to be employed outside the boundaries of Georgia Tech without special permission from the OIE office or the Immigration and Naturalization Service (INS).
+Employment and Scholarships: Do not plan to seek employment in the U.S. other than graduate research or teaching assistantships; it is illegal for either a F-1 or a J-1 non-immigrant to be employed outside the boundaries of Georgia Tech without special permission from the OIE office.
 On a related issue, international students will not be permitted to begin employment as research or teaching assistants before the first semester for which they are registered (i.e., if you want to start work during the summer, you must register for hours during the summer semester).
-As well, non-U.S. citizens are not eligible for a number of U.S. scholarships that are made available to American graduate students (e.g., Presidential Scholarships, NIA Traineeships).
+As well, non-U.S. citizens are not eligible for a number of U.S. scholarships that are made available to American graduate students (e.g., Presidential Scholarships, NIH Traineeships).
 Students may want to pursue funding opportunities in their country of origin prior to moving to Georgia.
 Note that even within Georgia Tech, international students may not be paid for working more than 20 hours per week.